Not to mention the claw, in general sheathed (3,5)

 'claw' could be 'talon' (talon is a kind of claw) and 'talon' is present in the answer.

-'general' could be 'lee' (Robert E. Lee - US revolutionary commander) and 'lee' is found in the leftover letters.
+'general' could be 'lee' (Robert E. Lee - US revolutionary commander) and 'lee' is present in the remaining letters.

 This explanation may well be incorrect...